JI54I74A/Fullstack-bank-app/README.md

 To watch the code(nodemon) and run the server simultaneously in the same terminal I added package **concurrently** in package.json and ran code by command</br>
 `npm run dev`

+Code changes are detected and the server restarts & creates build, so no need to `run npm build` separately </br>
+To view the front-end part of the app open the browser client, Chrome in my case and paste the URL as `http://localhost:3001`, where 3001 is the port number I gave to the server to listen.

 ## Roadmap

 Create,read,update,delete operations are doing using http GET,POST,DELETE & PUT </br>